by Doc Quantum

 Lyla walked to her small crafts room and opened the closet door, revealing her secret communications console.
 It was hidden in a tesseract — bigger on the outside than on the inside, just like the Monitor’s outwardly small satellite ship — and would appear as nothing more than an ordinary closet to anyone but her.
 Seeing that there were no major alerts this early Christmas Day, she closed her closet and went back into the crafts room.

 There, amidst a half-knit sweater for her daughter Delilah, was a small, round, golden-metallic object with a small golden loop of string coming out of the top.
-She picked it up and walked back into the living room, humming a Christmas carol to herself as she often did as a young girl.
+She picked it up and walked back into the living room, humming a Christmas carol to herself as she’d often done as a young girl.
 She placed the object on the tree and smiled as it glimmered, merrily casting reflected light around the room as it dangled in place.
 It was a perfect replica of the home that had been hers for twenty years — the Monitor’s satellite.